hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 })
 ```

+Here, we use `change()` method to change property of the item.
+We can change the `Y` coordinate of the LED sprite using `change()` method.

 Now when any of the 2 buttons is pressed, the position of the bird should change by 1 unit(up or down).

 ![controls](https://cloud-70aevdanf.vercel.app/1controls.gif)

-## Step-3
+## Step 3: Generating obstacles

-Let's create some randomly generated obstacles for the bird to crash💥
+Let's create some randomly generated obstacles for the bird to crash 💥

-We’ll keep all obstacles inside an array.
+We’ll keep all obstacles inside an array of Led Sprites.
 All obstacles will have a single hole for the bird to fly through.

 First, create an array of `obstacles` that will hold all of the obstacle sprites.